How do you calculate the P/E ratio?

 Author of this article

-Jake has a year of experience working in freelancing and content writing.
-Currently, he studies Sociology learning to understand people, as he improves upon his writing craft.
+Jake is a former Content Editor Intern for BrokerChooser.
+He has experience working in freelancing and content writing.
+He studied sociology, learning to understand people as he improved upon his writing craft.
 Living in Hungary has given him much experience he will take to the world.

 ×